-The following discussion and analysis is an overview of the net position and activities of WFSU/WFSG-TV (the Station) for the years ended June 30, 2019 and 2018.
-Management of the Station has prepared the following discussion, and it should be read with the financial statements and related footnotes which follow this section.
+The following discussion and analysis is an overview of the net position and activities of WFSU/WFSG-TV ("the Station") for the year ended June 30, 2021.
+Management of WFSU/WFSG-TV has prepared the following discussion, and it should be read with the financial statements and related footnotes which follow this section.
 Our discussion and analysis is required by accounting principles generally accepted in the United States of America in Governmental Accounting Standards Board Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.
 The Governmental Accounting Standards Board has not developed accounting standards for presentation of auxiliary (or departmental) entities.
 The Station's accounting policies and practices do, however, conform with those permitted or allowed by the Corporation for Public Broadcasting (CPB), which generally follow published Governmental Accounting Standards.
 The overview presented below highlights the significant financial activities that occurred during the past year and describes changes in financial activity from the prior year.
-Please read this overview in conjunction with our comparative summaries of revenues and expenses on page 7 and our financial statements, which begin on page 8.
+Please read this overview in conjunction with our comparative summaries of revenues and expenses on page 6 and 7 and our financial statements, which begin on page 8.

-The Station is a public service of The Florida State University (the University), licensed by the Federal Communications Commission to the Board of Trustees of The University.
+The Station is a public service of Florida State University (FSU), licensed by the Federal Communications Commission to the Board of Trustees of The Florida State University.
 The University is governed by the Board of Trustees.
-The President of the University is responsible for the management of the University and the Station operates as a department of the University under the management of the station General Manager.
+The President of the University is responsible for the management of the University and WFSU/WFSG-TV operates as a department of the University under the management of the station General Manager.

-The mission of the Station is to provide the general public with a means of expanding and enriching its knowledge by extending the University's traditional role as a cultural and scientific resource.
-With over 50 years' experience as a member station of the Public Broadcasting Service (PBS), WFSU/WFSG-TV serves approximately 447,000 television households in northwest Florida and southwest Georgia and continues a longstanding tradition in the delivery of award-winning public affairs, children's, cultural, and information programming.
+The mission of The Station is to provide the general public with a means of expanding and enriching its knowledge by extending the University's traditional role as a cultural and scientific resource.
+With over 50 years experience as a member station of the Public Broadcasting Service (PBS), The Station serves approximately 447,000 television households in northwest Florida and southwest Georgia and continues a longstanding tradition in the delivery of award-winning public affairs, children's, cultural, and information programming.

-The Station's studios and production facilities are located in Tallahassee, Florida at The Florida State University Public Broadcast Center.
-Transmission facilities are located 19 miles west in the Apalachicola National Forest.
-The Station also owns and operates a full powered satellite station, WFSG-TV in Panama City, Florida.
-The coverage area for the Station includes 20 counties in North Florida and Southwest Georgia.
-The signal is also carried by numerous cable systems in the immediate and in fringe viewing areas.
-The Station provides four distinct programming services 24 hours a day - 7 days a week.
-It is a main channel for PBS and local programs, CREATE with lifestyle and travel programming, PBS Kids, and The Florida Channel.
+The Station studios and production facilities are located in Tallahassee, Florida at Florida State University Public Broadcast Center.
+Transmission facilities are located 19 miles West in the Apalachicola National Forest.
+WFSU also owns and operates a full powered satellite station, WFSG-TV in Panama City, Florida.
+The coverage area for The Station includes 20 counties in North Florida and Southwest Georgia.
+The signal is also carried by numerous cable systems in the immediate and fringe viewing areas.
+The Station provides three distinct programming services 24 hours a day, 7 days a week: It is a main channel for PBS and local programs, CREATE with lifestyle and travel programming and The Florida Channel.